nextnanopy/nextnanopy/README.md

 * added support of input variables for nextnanoNEGF.
 Note: after save all non-xml data (i.e. comments) is not preserved.

 ### Version 0.1.11 (Jan 10th, 2022)
 * Feature: DataFile.plot() - make a preview plot.
-Graph for 1-dimensional data and a coplormap for 2-dimensional data.
+Graph for 1-dimensional data and a colormap for 2-dimensional data.
 * Feature: New class DataFolder.
 Designed to simplify navigation in output directory.
 * Beta feature: postprocess.simple_optimize.
 Runs simulation over given variables space and optimizes the desired output value.